 It is difficult to temper my enthusiasm for this tree!
 A majestic tree, the outline striking and bold without being obnoxious.
 The foliage is rich with the needles a lush dark green on top and silvery undersides which give it a pleasing two tone appearance.
 Best of all, it is one of the most trouble free of the Firs in the Appalachian region.
 This is a large tree, maturing to a height of 70' or more.
 It grows slowly when very young, and moderately fast after the first few years.
 Nordmann Fir leaves one with a feeling that it is a tree to be respected.
 In youth it is attractive.
 As it comes of age, it becomes bold and impressive, a tree to be respected.
 And it’s not afraid of summer.
-This, along with the similar Turkish Fir, can be planted with confidence in environments where most Firs will shrivel up in the heat.
+This, along with the similar Turkish Fir, can be planted with confidence in environments where most Firs will languish.
 The obvious use of such a grand tree is as a specimen in a prominent location.
 If planted with other trees, be sure it is flanked by deciduous trees.
-If possible, situate it where a sunrise or sunset in the background accents its bold outline.
+If possible, situate it where a sunrise or sunset in the background can accent its bold outline.

 |Tree Container Size||Stem Caliper||Plant Height||Price|